 10 Little Things to Remember if You Struggle to Declutter

 If you want to enjoy your favorite things, only keep your favorite things.
 When you are decluttering, don’t just think about what you have to let go of.
 Consider what you want to keep.
 Don’t save the good stuff for a special occasion.
 Life is a special occasion.
 If you want to know what matters, get rid of what doesn’t.
 Use the good dishes.
 Wear and enjoy your favorite things.
 Let go of the rest.

-When you struggle to declutter ask yourself, “what do I really want for my heart, for my family, for my life?”
+When you struggle to declutter ask yourself, “What do I really want for my heart, for my family, for my life?”
 When you get stuck ask yourself if you want more stuff to store and take care of or more space, time and peace.

 When people remember me, I don’t want them to remember my shoes, my furniture or decades of things I stored in containers.
 When people I love grieve me, I don’t want them to have to make decisions about things I never really cared about.
 I don’t want my legacy to be containers full of stuff, but rather how I loved while I was here.

 I hope these reminders help you when you struggle to declutter, or when you need a little motivation to continue.